Experience one of the world's most incredible natural displays

 Ride the Aurora Winter Train

-Spend a full day traveling from coastal Anchorage to Fairbanks in Alaska’s interior aboard the Aurora Winter Train, the cold-weather equivalent to the Alaska Railroad’s Denali Star.
+Spend a full day traveling from coastal Anchorage to Fairbanks in Alaska’s interior aboard the Aurora Winter Train, the cold-weather equivalent of the Alaska Railroad’s Denali Star.

 Look Upon the Aurora in Unique Locales